Lynx Feasibility Study

 Lifescape has been in regular contact with the relevant specialists at Natural England as it has planned this work.
 Natural England and Lifescape have entered into terms of reference, committing to continuing to meet regularly during the course of the study to ensure the work meets its intended purpose and is an adequate evidence base for decision making in the future.

-A great number of species that once swam in our rivers, soared through our skies, and fluttered over our meadows are no longer around for us to experience and enjoy.
 The Lifescape Project’s Species Reintroduction Programme aims to re-connect local communities with their surrounding environment and the iconic species that have shaped our cultural identity, traditions, and history.

 Building on our work in the North of England we are now developing a flexible guide to reintroductions that other groups and organisations could use across the UK when setting out on their own reintroduction journeys.